Your cart is currently empty!

 Phase 4: Stream Bank Stabilization and Ecological Restoration

 We have contracted Redstart to plan and execute tree plantings in the restored floodplain.
-We expect the tree plantings to take place in November 2024 and Spring 2025.
+The first phase of these plantings took place in November 2024 and there will be a second round of plantings in Spring 2025.